ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

 This proposal introduces three new concepts to Javascript:

 * the "matcher pattern",
-    a new DSL closely related to destructuring patterns, which allows recursively testing the structure and contents of a value in multiple ways at once,
+    a new DSL closely based in part on the existing [Destructuring Binding Patterns](https://tc39.github.io/ecma262/#sec-destructuring-binding-patterns). which allows recursively testing the structure and contents of a value in multiple ways at once,
     and extracting some of that structure into local bindings at the same time